harun-ibram/X-and-O/README.md

-# Tic-tac-toe AKA X and O
+# 'Tic-tac-toe' AKA 'X and O'
 Tic-tac-toe game in the terminal for 2 players!
 ## Usage
 Use 'make run' to build and run the game automatically.